 Join One of the Most Respected Nursing Degree Programs in Texas

-The University of Texas at Tyler offers the entire bachelor of science in nursing curriculum on the Tyler, Longview and Palestine campuses.
+The University of Texas at Tyler offers the entire curriculum for the bachelor of science in nursing degree on the Tyler, Longview and Palestine campuses.
 All courses are taught live on each campus, and clinical experiences are conducted in the region close to their home campus.
 In addition to the general BSN degree track, UT Tyler offers Nursing RN-BSN Mobility (MINE) and Patriot Accelerated Nursing BSN tracks.

 - 93% of The University of Texas at Tyler nursing graduates pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) on their first try.